richardpauldev/578PA3.2/README.md

 ### Prerequisites ###

-1. Java is required; Linux strongly recommended but not necessary for any of the three options above;
+1. Java is required; unix is strongly recommended but not necessary for any of the three options above;

 2. Familiarity with the [replicated consistent (non-fault-tolerant) datastore programming assignment (PA2)](https://bitbucket.org/avenka/590cc/src/master/consistency/);